There’s something magical about a basic one-pan dish. And something equally magical about orzo.

 - salt and pepper to taste

-- 1/2 cup parmesan cheese sub nutritional yeast (optional)
+- 1/2 cup Parmesan cheese or nutritional yeast

 Instructions

-- Add the olive oil to a skillet over medium heat.
-After a minute or two, add the sliced sausage and cook through completely – about 5-7 minutes, stirring occasionally.
-It’s okay if it sticks a little or there are brown bits in the pan.
+- Heat the olive oil in a large skillet over medium heat.
+After a minute or two, add the sliced sausage and cook through completely, about 5-7 minutes, stirring occasionally.
+It's okay if it sticks a little or there are brown bits in the pan.

-- When the sausage is cooked through, add the chopped broccoli, orzo, veggie broth/water, 2-3 squeezes of lemon juice, minced garlic, salt and pepper to taste and crushed red pepper if using.
+- When the sausage is cooked through, add the chopped broccoli, orzo, veggie broth/water, 2-3 squeezes of lemon juice, minced garlic, salt and pepper to taste, along with crushed red pepper, if using.
 Stir well to combine and bring the mixture to a boil, then reduce to a simmer, cover and cook for 15 minutes.

 - After 15 minutes, take a bite of the pasta.
 It should be soft and completely cooked.
-If it’s sticking to the pan a lot and isn’t totally cooked through, add a few more tablespoons of broth/water.
-If there’s too much water left in the pan, cook uncovered until it evaporates.
+If it's sticking to the pan a lot and isn't totally cooked, add a few more tablespoons of broth/water.
+If there's too much water left in the pan, cook uncovered until it evaporates.
+(Think of it like risotto!)

-- When the orzo is done cooking, add the remaining lemon juice wedges and stir in the parmesan cheese/nutritional yeast if using.
+- When the orzo is done cooking, add the remaining lemon juice wedges and stir in the Parmesan cheese/nutritional yeast.

 - To assemble: divide the mixture into 3 meal prep containers.
 That’s it!